juyoungkimthedev/Dinopark-Status-API/README.md

 ### How I approached the problem

+I first looked at the requirements outlined from introduction page and I went on reading the given information and try to understand the bigger picture.
+I thought about what problems this API need to solve (provide information about zones in the park to reduce mortality rate) and tried to gather as much information as possible i.e. maintenance is needed for every 30 days etc.

+After seeing the bigger picture and understanding the problem, I went on designing the endpoints and general architecture of the API system.
+I created an API contract using swagger file that outlines all the endpoints and how to use the API.
+Also thought about which database system I want to use for the API.

+I went on creating basic codebase for the API in Python Flask micro-framework and started building a minimum viable product (MVP) as quickly as possible.
+After making an MVP, I integrated MongoDB (choice of my DB) using docker and created basic database integration.
+After that, I wrote basic tests.

+After writing basic test, I incorporated required business logic in the API endpoints and finished tests with `mocking` included where necessary.
+Here `mocking` I'm referring to mocking HTTP request and response.
+The test also runs integration test with MongoDB instance created locally.

+End to end test for all endpoints done after development.

 ------

 ### Things to do differently?

+- I would create MongoDataAccessLayer class interface with methods.
+Didn't want to make the project too complex.
+Creating a Mongo DAL class interface would make mocking and testing a lot eaiser.

 - Use production ready WSGI HTTP server such as Gunicorn.
 Currently the project uses Flask's default web server which is not suitable for production level.

 - Database choice.
-Cloud hosted DB.

-- I would create MongoDataAccessLayer class interface with methods.
-Didn't want to make the project too complex.
-Creating a Mongo DAL class interface would make mocking and testing a lot eaiser.
+I would use a cloud provider hosted DB.
+Such as Azure Cosmos DB.

-- Add OAuth authorization protocol using JWT as a token
+- Perhaps, add OAuth authorization protocol using JWT as a token

+- Maybe use `FastAPI` framework which reduces development time.

 ------

 ### What I learned during the project

+- I learned that understanding the problem before coding is really, really important.
+- I learned communication with backend consumers is really important to understand the requirements.
+- I learned writing readable, production level code is really important for maintenance later.
+- I learned writing good and robust tests that covers edge cases is crucial.
+- More technically, I learned how to setup MongoDB instance locally and spin up using docker-compose to integrate with the API.
+- I learned to write detailed `README.md` which is really important for someone who doesn't have context about the project.

 ------

-### How I think you can improve the challenge
+### How I think the challenge can be improved?

+I think the assignment has good components to assess a developer's skills so I don't think it has to be more fancier.
+But perhaps, you can include a task that involves more HTTP methods such as DELETE/PUT etc. Or you can ask the candidate to implement a OAuth protocol but maybe that will take a bit longer to complete.
+Or perhaps, you can give the candidate a free tier cloud resource and ask the candidate to host the app in cloud or use cloud hosted DB to see the data real time.

 ------

 ### Technical questions outlined:

+A.

+B.

+C.